eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 ### Register a device

-In this section, you create a new device instance and register it with the Iot hub you created.
+In this section, you create a new device instance and register it with the IoT hub you created.
 You will use the connection information for the newly registered device to securely connect your physical device in a later section.

 To register a device: